Mongol invasion of Circassia

-Mongol invasion of Circassia refers to the invasion of Circassia by the Mongolian Empire.
-During the 13th and 14th centuries, the Mongols launched massive invasions of the territory of Circassia.
-William of Rubruck, who travelled to the Caucasus in 1253, wrote that the Circassians had never "bowed to Mongol rule", despite the fact that whole fifth of the Mongol armies were at that time devoted to the task of crushing the Circassian resistance.
-Circassians made use of both the forests and the mountains, and waged a successful guerrilla war, maintaining their freedom to some extent.
+The Mongol invasion of Circassia and Alania was the invasion of Zichia (Circassia) and Alania by the Mongol Empire in 1237.
+William of Rubruck, who travelled to the Caucasus in 1253, wrote that the Circassians had never "bowed to Mongol rule", despite the fact that a whole fifth of the Mongol armies were at that time devoted to the task of crushing the Alano-Circassian resistance.
+Circassians and Alans made use of both the forests and the mountains, and waged a successful guerrilla war, maintaining their freedom to some extent.

 Prelude

 During what was the late Middle Ages of Western Europe, the Caucasus was invaded by Mongols and their Turkic vassals.
 The first appearance of Mongol troops in the Caucasus was an arrival of scouts between 1220 and 1222.
 Kypchak Turkic peoples – some of which became future affiliates of Genghis Khan – had been invading and settling areas further and further South and West (a process that had continued since the fall of the Khazars), including the fertile river valleys of the Terek and the Kuban.
 In the 1230s, the Mongols gained rule over the Kypchaks, and turned them into vassals.
 The Circassians dominated the north and south of the Kuban river before the Mongol arrival.